The H Barry Collin Research Medal

 The award is decided by the CXO Editorial Board and does not invite nominations.

-Read the winning J Lloyd Hewett Award Papers available on the Wiley Online Library.
+Read the winning J Lloyd Hewett Award Papers available on the Taylor & Francis Online Library.